NumEconCopenhagen/projects-2019-mec/examproject/README.md

      to the GitHub issues

 **The data project** addresses the development of home care for people aged 65 years and above in Denmark.
 An API is used to fetch data from tables AED06, AED12 and BY2 from Statistics Denmark.
-*Note* that in order to fetch the data from Statistics Denmark we use the package `pydst`, which is not a default package in Python, and need to be installed to be able to run the notebook.
+*Dependencies:* In order to fetch the data from Statistics Denmark we use the package `pydst`, which is not a default package in Python, and need to be installed to be able to run the notebook.
 In the last part of the notebook, we have created a map of Denmark to make an easy comparison across municipalities.
 To create the map we use the package `geopandas`, which is not a default package in Python, and need to be installed to be able to run the last piece of code in the notebook.
 - To install `pydst` (works for both windows and mac)*: open terminal and run the command: pip install git+https://github.com/elben10/pydst*
 - To install `geopandas`:
     - Windows: open terminal and run the command: conda install -c conda-forge geopandas